tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Composite certificates are defined in {{!I-D.ietf-lamps-pq-composite-sigs}}.
 These combine Post-Quantum algorithms like ML-DSA with traditional algorithms such as RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, or Ed448, to provide additional protection against vulnerabilities or implementation bugs in a single algorithm. {{!I-D.reddy-tls-composite-mldsa}} specifies how composite signatures, including ML-DSA, are used for TLS 1.3 authentication.

+## Negotiation of Authentication Schemes

+During the transition, clients and servers may be configured to support multiple authentication schemes (e.g., traditional, composite, and PQ-only).
+Clients indicate supported signature schemes in the "signature_algorithms" extension {{!RFC8446}}, listed in decreasing order of preference.

+For migration, clients SHOULD give higher precedence to composite and PQ-only schemes over traditional ones.
+Within that set, clients may prefer PQ-only to satisfy regulatory or compliance requirements, or prefer composite if they want defense-in-depth security.

 ## Transition Considerations

 Determining whether and when to adopt PQC certificates or PQ/T hybrid schemes depends on several factors, including: